postmanlabs/labs-docs/v6/postman/sending_api_requests/requests.md

 ##### GraphQL

 With GraphQL support in Postman, you can now author and send GraphQL queries using the request body.
-Besides authoring GraphQL requests, you can create and store GraphQL schemas directly in Postman and enable GraphQL query autocompletion (powered by Postman API schemas).
+Besides authoring GraphQL requests, you can:

+* Create and store GraphQL schemas directly in Postman

+* Enable GraphQL query autocompletion (powered by Postman API schemas)

+* Edit and author GraphQL variables in a separate view

 ### Sending a GraphQL query